rooster standing on pile of coins to represent the question of which came first, your cash flow problems or your business problems?

 1. Access

-Unless they go on a reality show like Undercover Boss, most CEOs and executives in large organizations have little contact with real customers on a day in, day out basis.
+Unless they go on a reality show like Undercover Boss, most CEOs, and executives in large organizations have little contact with real customers on a day-in, day-out basis.
 They don’t have a chance to engage in two-way dialogue, collect first-hand feedback about the customer experience or find out what customers wish the brand would do next.

 2. Accountability